ePages-de/epages-devportal/_posts/2017/2017-12-07-restdocs-raml.md

 Our new Beyond ecommerce backend follows an API first approach.
 The API is our product.
+We would like to attract third-party developers to work with our API.
 This means that a good API is really important for us and so is an appealing documentation.

-We would like to attract third-party developers to provide apps and thus our documentation needs to be attractive.

 Our tech-writers would really love to see an interactive API documentation that allows users of our API to already play with it while going through the documentation.
 It should be a good source of information and also a nice appetizer to start using our product.